Here’s Exactly How Much Coffee You Can Drink Daily Before It Gets Dangerous

 The health benefits of coffee

 If you’re about to throw away your coffee maker for fear it’ll cause you harm, don’t.
 There are lots of health benefits in your daily cup.
 A November 2015 study from Circulation found coffee was linked to a reduced risk of mortality.
-It can help potentially lower your chances of cardiovascular disease, type 2 diabetes, Parkinson’s disease, uterine and liver cancer, cirrhosis, and gout, according to some studies reported by Harvard University.
+It can help potentially lower your chances of cardiovascular disease, type 2 diabetes, Parkinson’s disease, uterine and liver cancer, cirrhosis and gout, according to some studies reported by Harvard University.
 (Learn to spot the silent signs you might have diabetes.)
 A study from the American Heart Association found consuming both caffeinated and decaffeinated coffee was associated with a lower risk of mortality.
-Even more important, there was no link found between coffee consumption and cancer, going against previous guidelines that labeled coffee as a carcinogen.
+Even more important, there was no link found between coffee consumption and cancer, going against previous guidelines that labelled coffee as a carcinogen.

 Coffee can also help prevent damage to your DNA thanks to the antioxidant and anti-inflammatory qualities found in coffee beans.
 If you’re still concerned about your habit, here’s more on the pros and cons of coffee from a health perspective.